-The use of school system technological resources, including access to the Internet, is a privilege, not a right.
+The use of school system technological resources, including access to the Internet, is expected to be exercised in an appropriate and responsible mannera privilege, not a right.
 Individual users of the school system's technological resources are responsible for their behavior and communications when using those resources.
 Responsible use of school system technological resources is use that is ethical, respectful, academically honest, and supportive of student learning.
 Each user has the responsibility to respect others in the school community and on the Internet.
 Users are expected to abide by the generally accepted rules of network etiquette.

-General student and employee behavior standards, including those prescribed in applicable board policies, the Code of Student Conduct, and other regulations and school rules, apply to use of the Internet and other school technological resources.
+General student and employee behavior standards, including those prescribed in applicable board policies, the Code of Student Conduct, and other regulations and school rules, apply to use of the Internet and other school technological resources, including access to the Internet.

-In addition, anyone who uses school system computers or electronic devices or who accesses the school network or the Internet using school system resources must comply with the additional rules for responsible use listed in Section B, below.
+In addition, anyone who uses school system computers or electronic devices, or who accesses the school's electronic storage or network, or connects to the Internet using school system-provided access resources-must comply with the additional rules for responsible use listed in Section B, below.
 These rules are intended to clarify expectations for conduct but should not be construed as all-inclusive.

-Before using the Internet, all students must be trained about appropriate online behavior as provided in policy 3226/4205, Internet Safety.
+Before using the Internet, aAll students must be trained about appropriate online behavior as provided in policy 3226/4205, Internet Safety.

 All students and employees must be informed annually of the requirements of this policy and the methods by which they may obtain a copy of this policy.
 Before using school system technological resources, students and employees must sign a statement indicating that they understand and will strictly comply with these requirements and acknowledging awareness that the school system uses monitoring systems to monitor and detect inappropriate use of technological resources.
-Failure to adhere to these requirements will result in disciplinary action, including revocation of user privileges.
-Willful misuse may result in disciplinary action and/or criminal prosecution under applicable state and federal law
+Failure to adhere to these requirements of this policy will result in disciplinary action, including revocation of user privileges.
+Willful misuse may result in disciplinary action and/or criminal prosecution under applicable state and federal law, disciplinary action for students, and/or adverse personnel action for employees.